mshashev/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 Projectile motion can be described by breaking the motion into horizontal and vertical components, governed by Newton's laws and the influence of gravity.

+**Newton's Laws and Projectile Motion:**

+* **Newton's First Law (Inertia):**
+    * An object resists changes in its motion.
+Without horizontal forces (neglecting air resistance), a projectile's horizontal velocity remains constant.
+* **Newton's Second Law (F=ma):**
+    * Force causes acceleration.
+Gravity is the dominant force in projectile motion, acting downwards.
+This leads to a constant downward acceleration, affecting the vertical velocity.
+* **Combined Effect:**
+    * These laws create independent horizontal (constant velocity) and vertical (changing velocity due to gravity) motions.
+This combination results in the characteristic parabolic path of a projectile.

 ## Horizontal Motion: